unstoppabledomains/dev-docs/crypto-payments/index.md

 </figure>

 :::info
 A domain can store many records and key formats.
-To learn about our supported record types, see our [records reference](../developer-toolkit/records-reference.md) guide.
+To learn about our supported record types, see our [Records Reference](../developer-toolkit/records-reference.md) guide.
 :::

 <embed src="/snippets/_developer-survey-embed.md" />